georchestra/georchestra_documentation/docs/guides_techniques/developper/api.en.md

-# Documentation de l'API
+# API Documentation

-- donner les URL vers les API
+- Provide URLs to the APIs.
-- décrire les méthodes des API (sauf si swagger intégré -> url vers le swagger)
+- Describe the methods of the APIs (unless Swagger is integrated -> URL to Swagger).